TablePress/TablePress/readme.txt

 = TablePress Extensions =
 Additional features and useful enhancements are available as separate plugins, called [TablePress Extensions](https://tablepress.org/extensions/), on the plugin website.

+Do you have a lot of tables?
+You can organize them in folders!
+[Wicked Folders Pro supports TablePress](https://tablepress.org/extensions/wicked-folders-pro/) and might be the right solution for you.

 == Screenshots ==

 1. "All Tables" screen